 Solutions to Your Wedding Guest List Nightmares

-It's fairly simple: guests cost money, and venues hold only a certain amount of people.
+It's fairly simple: Guests cost money, and venues hold only a certain amount of people.
 Combine any money/space issues with parental input, and the scene is set for a potentially sticky situation.
 Tread carefully—adding a long-forgotten high school friend may suddenly turn into an argument over whether that person should be on that list over your mother-in-law's distant cousin.
 Instead, evaluate, compromise and be realistic.
 (And here's a pro tip: If you haven't found a venue that suits your guest list needs yet, check out our All-In-One Wedding Planner app to find the perfect one—and take our fun Style Quiz to help narrow down your wedding style.)

 Generate a fantasy guest list.
 Include every single person you'd like to invite.
 Then come back down to earth.
 Your target number will be determined by how many people the venue can hold and what your budget will allow.
 Guests will be cut—it's unavoidable.
 So to help make decisions, separate out the guests who must attend, like your favorite aunt or your fiancé's godfather.
 This is your A list.
 Anyone not essential (not people you don't like, but maybe colleagues you might be able to skip) should be added to the B list.
 These are people you would enjoy having at your wedding but who can't be invited in the first round.

 You should invite approximately 10 percent more guests than your target number, since between 10 and 20 percent of those invited will decline.
 If more people decline than you originally anticipated, start inviting from the B list within a reasonable time frame—you don't want to give them the impression they were on the "maybe" list.